franklin-mk/LMS1/README.md

-# MERN Stack School Management System
+# MERN Stack Learning Management System

 This is a School Management System built using the MERN (MongoDB, Express.js, React, Node.js) stack.
 The frontend is developed with React and Vite, with styling done using CSS.